Ricardo-Vargas-Gonzalez/-new--Responsive-web-design--FCCP-/Learn CSS Colors by Building a Set of Colored Markers/README.md

 Saturation is the intensity of a color from 0%, or gray, to 100% for pure color.

 Lightness is how bright a color appears, from 0%, or complete black, to 100%, complete white, with 50% being neutral.

+#### gradient

+A gradient is when one color transitions into another.
+The CSS linear-gradient function lets you control the direction of the transition along a line, and which colors are used.

+One thing to remember is that the linear-gradient function actually creates an image element, and is usually paired with the background property which can accept an image as a value.